bailey572/devops/docker/demo/DockerNotes.md

 ![Screen Capture](./ScreenshotBrowser.png)

 To clean up the instance, go ahead and stop and then remove it.
-Below is a capture of a console doing a listing, then issueing a stop command, before finally removing it and listing instances again.
+Below is a capture of a console doing a listing, then issuing a stop command, before finally removing it and listing instances again.
 Please note, if you just want to stop the instance and run it again later, you can exit at the stop command and later issue a ***docker start static_web*** command.

 ```
 $ docker ps -a